Jejaknesia/jejaknesia-machine-learning-models/README.md

 # Jejaknesia-Machine-Learning-Models

 ## Recommendation System
-We are going to make recommendation system or recommender sytem to give user recommendation for traveling based on their preference.
+We are going to make recommendation system or recommender system to give user recommendation for traveling based on their preference.

 ## Datasets
 - Dummy Dataset